OSX Summit and Expo – The Good, the Bad and the Ugly

 The ugly part of this expo has been experienced by speakers that filled-in OSX Summits Conference Programme.
 Their topics were the real deal, presentations have been delivered at the expected level, however, there were very few delegates to speak in front of.
 At any given track, the seats were mostly empty, covering maybe 30% of a stage’s potential.

 For instance, in this particular picture, the entire audience was 4 people.
 Kudos to the photographer though, she made it a crowded place after all.

 “How Outsourcing & Start-Ups Can Be A Great Combination” – Photo Credit: https://twitter.com/ExpoOutsourcing

-Since there were literally no delegates to speak to, many of those seats were filled in by exhibitors.
-There were, of course, some exceptions, where 60% of the seating capacity was filled, however, this was quite a rare occurrence at the 2019th Outsource and Expo conference.
+Since there were literally no delegates to speak to, many of those seats got filled in by exhibitors.
+There were, of course, some exceptions, where 60% of the seating capacity was filled… However,that – quite a rare occurrence at the 2019th Outsource and Expo conference.

 What went wrong?

 Speaking to dozens of exhibitors that have been there in 2018, this edition took an ill turn.
 Last year, the conference generated decent traffic and some exhibitors even got over 100 qualified leads in a day.
 My first guess is that the organizers placed their bet on last years audience and tuned down their marketing efforts.